fitzroyacademy/web-app/README.md

 To reseed the DB - this takes everything from `stubs.py` and puts it in the database `dev_db.sqlite`, which is our local databse:

 * To change the database, edit `stubs.py`, and rm `dev_db.sqlite`
-* Ensure your virtualenv is active and packages are installed, then `flask reseed-database` to reseed from stubs
+* Ensure your virtualenv is active and packages are installed, then `flask utils reseed-database` to reseed from stubs
 * Then reset the app via `python3 app.py`
 * Then hit [localhost:5000](http://localhost:5000).
 * For an example lesson: [http://localhost:5000/course/fitzroy-academy/how-to-have-good-ideas/seg_a](http://localhost:5000/course/fitzroy-academy/how-to-have-good-ideas/seg_a)